dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 by restructuring the code and making it more linear.
 For example, identity laws usually can be applied more times after the associativity has been applied.

+{>> It unclear whether this law gives any improvements.
+Does it?
+Or does it not?
+Be explicit about that. <<}

 ## Lift transformations

 The next couple of transformations are related to the monad transformer $lift$ operation.
 Both of them are trying to eliminate redundant $lift$ operations.

 ### Identity

+{>> Is this an optimization?
+Is the generated code more efficient after the application of this transformation?
+It really boild down to what `lift` would be compiled into, and that might be worth saying a few words about even though you don't have a compiler. <<}

 The first one, which we call identity, can remove a $lift$ where the source and the target monads are the same.